tufan-io/data-invariants/README.md

 Under the covers, `data-invariants` uses [`micromatch`](https://github.com/micromatch/micromatch) for it's filtering capabilities.

-It also implements `data-shape`, a utility that recursively walks the data and reduces the values to one of [`string`, 1, true, null]. `data-shape` only supports the JSON types for this, and throws on anything but [string, number, boolean,null].
+It also implements `data-shape`, a utility that recursively walks the data and reduces the values to one of `['string', 1, true, null]`. `data-shape` only supports (some) of the [basic JSON types](https://cswr.github.io/JsonSchema/spec/basic_types/), and throws on anything but [string, number, boolean,null].
 The data itself can be an arbtrarily complex structure of objects/arrays.

 `micromatch` was designed to match file paths, which means it uses '/' as the seperator - both in the input string(s) and glob-patterns.
 Since we have established our laziness at this point, we obviously require that you specify globPatterns in a form that `micromatch` likes.
 Please see [`micromatch`](https://github.com/micromatch/micromatch#matching-features) for details.

 ## Development Tooling